brewchetta/online-se-pt-061520/36-js-project-planning-1/README.md

 # Pokemon Teams Project

 This project is for building pokemon teams.

-## Installation

-Installing instructions.

-## Usage

-Know how to run the program.
+Check out the comments in each file for a longer description of how this has been built.